 And they’ve proven in the lab what I discovered through trial-and-error:

-When you include Share Triggers in your content, people are significantly more likely to link and share it.
+When you include Share Triggers in your content, people are significantly more likely share and link to it.

 One of the most powerful Share Triggers is Social Currency.

 Social Currency is the idea that we share things that make us look good.
-And this Share Trigger is a large part of the reason that the Shrinking Dollar infographic did so well.
+And this Share Trigger is a large part of the reason that The Shrinking Dollar infographic I mentioned earlier did so well.

-But more important than that, the infographic confirmed what they were already saying: inflation is a big problem.
+Specifically, this infographic confirmed what influencers were already saying: inflation is a big problem.

 Every time an influencer shared my infographic with their audience, it boosted their Social Currency.